DHua5922/movie-finder/README.md

 - Update quantities, remove items, clear the cart, and complete a basic checkout flow
 - Toggle between light and dark theme styles
 - Responsive layout for desktop and mobile screens
-- Accessibility-focused markup with landmarks, focus states, labels, and semantic content
+- Accessibility-focused markup with landmarks, a skip link to main content, focus states, labels, and semantic content

 ## Tech Stack